MchainNetwork/cosmos-awesome/README.md

 ### Validators

 - [CryptoCrew Validators](https://ccvalidators.com/) - A reputable Austrian-based validator, IBC relayer, and blockchain infrastructure provider, securing over 30 interchain networks with decentralized bare metal servers, advanced security, and a dedicated 24/7 on-call team.
 Supports over 35 networks and relays over 50 networks globally.
+- [A41](https://www.a41.io/stake) - Enjoy staking rewards while exploring best-in-class research and content, tailored to provide only the most useful information to the audience.

 ### Wallets